 However, many points on the trail are either close to major roadways or are close to residences.
-I would prefer to get away from it all for a little while when I go trail hiking and don't appreciate trails in too-urban of a setting.
+I would prefer to get away from it all for a little while when I go trail hiking and don't appreciate trails being so close to civilization.

 The following videos will give you an idea of what to expect at this park.
 There is a mixed grassland and forested setting here.
 In the back, the hills are grassy and a little tough for leisure walking.

-Personally, I really like the statue of the cowboy as an iconic symbol of the old west.
-I'm sure his statue with the sun setting in the background would make for an interesting and amazing photo for someone who wants a picture of the Albertan 'Old West.'
+Personally, I really like the statue of the cowboy as an iconic symbol of the Old West.
+I'm sure this statue with the sun setting in the background would make for an interesting and amazing photo for someone who wants a picture of the Albertan 'Old West.'